EVENT CALENDAR

 About the Event

-An in-person weekend retreat in November is the cornerstone of a 3-part series that will guide you from awareness to action and empower you to align your resources with your values.
+An in-person weekend retreat is the cornerstone of a 3-part series that will guide you from awareness to action and empower you to align your resources with your values.
 Within a community of white women dedicated to learning together, explore the complexities of race and money—and how to drive action.
 Through a range of modalities, including historical and contextual learnings, group dialogue and personal reflection, you’ll gain tools to make a tangible impact and promote equity.

 Join this transformative experience for support, accountability, and a shared vision for a more just society.